cstrawberry/predictive-universe/docs/paper/references.md

 *   Schlosshauer, M. (2007). *Decoherence and the Quantum-to-Classical Transition*.
 Springer.
 DOI: 10.1007/978-3-540-35775-9
 *   Schwarzschild, K. (1916).
 On the gravitational field of a mass point according to Einstein’s theory. *Sitzungsberichte der Königlich Preussischen Akademie der Wissenschaften*, 189–196.
 (English translation: arXiv:physics/9905030).
 *   Schombert, J., & McGaugh, S. (2014).
 Stellar Mass-to-Light Ratios and the Baryonic Tully-Fisher Relation. *Publications of the Astronomical Society of Australia*, *31*, e011.
 DOI: 10.1017/pasa.2014.5
+*   Schrödinger, E. (1944). *What is Life?
+The Physical Aspect of the Living Cell*.
+Cambridge University Press.
 *   Schumacher, B., & Westmoreland, M. D. (1997).
 Sending classical information via noisy quantum channels. *Physical Review A*, *56*(1), 131–138.
 DOI: 10.1103/PhysRevA.56.131
 *   Searle, J. R. (1992). *The Rediscovery of the Mind*.
 MIT Press.
 *   Serre, J.-P. (1973). *A Course in Arithmetic*.
 Springer.